vindimy/chef-altcointip/README.md

 * Clone `ALTcointip`, `pifkoin`, and `pyvircurex` repositories from Github to `/opt/altcointip` and create required symlinks
 * Set up basic config at `/opt/altcointip/altcointip/src/config.yml`

-The cookbook does *not*:
+The `altcointip::coins` recipe does the following:

-* Install and configure Bitcoin, Litecoin, or any other altcoin
+* Install and configure Bitcoin, Litecoin, or any other altcoin defined by Chef attributes

+The `altcointip` cookbook does *not*:

 * Manage the `config.yml` file, beyond initial install

 For a list of configurable attributes the cookbook provides, see its [README](cookbooks/altcointip/README.md).

 ## Role

-The `altcointip` role sets some necessary attributes, such as MySQL bind address and phpMyAdmin version number, then includes the `altcointip` cookbook that does all the work.
+The `altcointip` role sets some necessary attributes, such as MySQL bind address and phpMyAdmin version number, then includes the `altcointip::default` recipe that does all the work.
 The role should be used to set `altcointip` cookbook's attributes as necessary.
 The role should be assigned to host's runlist.